It is always a balancing act to discuss fixing interest rates. Especially with rates so low at present.

 The statistics tell us that the borrower loses most of the time (more than 80%).
-This is partly because borrowers move too early or more often too late in the rate changing cycle.
+This can be from moving too early, or more often too late in the rate changing cycle.
 It is also because financiers need to win because of the risk they are taking too.

 In understanding longer term plan and objectives, fixing interest rates may or may not be a part of your strategy.